640 South State StreetDover, Delaware 19901

 Many conditions can trigger a positive antinuclear antibody test even without an autoimmune disease.
 Conditions that may cause a "false positive" test include:

 Taking certain medicines

 Having a long-term infection

 You don't need any special preparation for this test.
-Tell your doctor whether you have had any recent or long-term infections.
-Also, let your doctor know about any medications you are taking, including over-the-counter medications, herbs, and supplements.
+Tell your health care provider whether you have had any recent or long-term infections.
+Also, let your provider know about any medications you are taking, including over-the-counter medications, herbs, and supplements.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.